akshlu/ExternalUrl/README.md

 ExternalUrl
 ===========

-Cordova 3 iOs plugin for open links in app or browser
+Cordova 3 iOs plugin for opening links in app or browser